About this sector

 - Positions of responsibility - committee membership, leadership positions, project management, making a difference.

-- Teddy Bear Hospital - is a health promotion project in St Andrews running weekly trips to primary schools to teach children about health and healthcare.
-They visit schools and teach them about things like how to wash hands and explain how germs are spread etc!
-For more information on how to volunteer refer to their Facebook page
+- Teddy Bear Hospital - a health promotion project in St Andrews running weekly trips to primary schools to teach children about health and healthcare.

 Many St Andrews graduates are unsuccessful with their first application but after a year gaining extra relevant experience the success rate for second applications is high.
 These websites contain helpful information for you to assess your future options.